Dr. Ambedkar National Memorial

-Dr. Ambedkar National Memorial, also known as also known as Mahaparinirvan Bhoomi or Mahaparinirvan Sthal, is a memorial in India's national capital New Delhi, dedicated to anti-caste activist and political leader B. R. Ambedkar.
+Dr. Ambedkar National Memorial, also known as Mahaparinirvan Bhoomi or Mahaparinirvan Sthal, is a memorial in India's national capital New Delhi, dedicated to anti-caste activist and political leader B. R. Ambedkar.
 The site is the location of 26 Alipur Road, a now-demolished bungalow where Ambedkar lived from 1951 until his death in 1956.

 The Government of India acquired the site in 2003, and built a makeshift memorial at the site.
 The present-day memorial, which includes a museum with several exhibits, was built during 2016-2018.

 History

 As the Minister of Law in the First Nehru ministry, Ambedkar lived at the official residences in India's national capital Delhi, first 22 Prithviraj Road and then 1 Hardinge Avenue.
 In September 1951, he resigned from the cabinet following the impasse over the Hindu Code Bill.
 Subsequently, he and his wife Savita moved to 26 Alipur Road (also spelt Alipore Road), a 10-room bungalow rented from the former ruler of Sirohi.

 Ambedkar's assistant Nanak Chand Rattu visited 26 Alipur Road every evening, and typed several of his works there during 1951-1956.
 Ambedkar died at the bungalow on 6 December 1956.
 Savita Ambedkar continued to live there, and Ambedkar's papers remained in a storeroom.
 In 1966, Madan Lal Jain purchased the bungalow: he allowed Savita Ambedkar to retain two rooms, gave one part of the building to his son-in-law, and rented another part to an Additional Sessions Judge.

 In 1967, Jain started the process to evict Savita Ambedkar, and the Additional Rent Controller served her the eviction notice on 17 January.
 A few days later, when Savita Ambedkar was away in Alwar, Jain and his son-law entered the bungalow with three bailiffs and 20 musclemen.
 They forced Savita Ambedkar's servant Mohan Singh to hand over the keys to her rooms, entered her rooms, and dumped her belongings in a yard.
 These included several B. R. Ambedkar's papers, which were destroyed in rain that night.
 Savita Ambedkar later sought help of the Home Minister Y.B.
 Chavan and the Lieutenant Governor of Delhi A.N.
 Jha to access her remaining belongings at the premises.

 Soon after, the building was demolished and the property ownership changed.
 Amebdkar's surviving papers ultimately came in the possession of the Government of Maharashtra, and were later published as part of the Dr Babasaheb Ambedkar: Writings and Speeches (BAWS) series.

 Jindal family, the new owners of the site, demolished the original building and built a new residence, informally called the "Jindal kothi".